 Organizations often have legacy systems in place for moving files around, and even though they lack good audit trails and security, there can be a tendency to keep those systems around too long.
-There are times though when that's simply not an option.
+There are times though when outdated systems just aren't an option.

-This was the situation faced by Northwestern University, a prominent U.S. center for higher education based in Chicago, when the old Solaris server running Unix that the university had relied on for years to handle their file transfers was dropped from support.
+This was the situation Northwestern University, a prominent U.S. center for higher education based in Chicago, faced when the Solaris server running Unix that the university had relied on for years to handle their file transfers was dropped from support.

-Scot Milford, distributed application platform service manager, was among those tasked with finding a new solution.
-"We decided we needed to look for an application with good but easy reporting and something that provided a framework for standardization and more structure," he remembers.
+Scot Milford, distributed application platform service manager at Northwestern, was among those tasked with finding a new solution.
+"We decided we needed to look for an application with good but easy reporting and something that provided a framework for standardization and more structure," he remembered.
 "We also needed something that wasn't overly complex and expensive.
 For example, IBM's offering in this area could handle all requirements for Fortune 500-type organizations, but we only need about five percent of that functionality.
 Extra functionality brings with it more operational complexity and cost, neither of which we wanted."

-Northwestern is also happy with Linoma's customer support.
+Northwestern is pleased with GoAnywhere's customer support.
 "The support team is good.
-They get back to us quickly and are very knowledgeable," Blitz notes.
+They get back to us quickly and are very knowledgeable," Blitz said.

-Overall, "we're very satisfied with GoAnywhere", Blitz reports.
+Overall, "we're very satisfied with GoAnywhere MFT," Blitz reported.